chuckles201/CudaNN/README.md

 This is for educational purposes primarily, but hopefuly it can acheive some cool results, and really push towards the cutting edge of DL library speeds through high quality kernels.

+## Goals
+1. Write a Kernel that beats state-of-the-art for some DL task.
+2. Build NN from scratch with CUDA